FreeCAD/FreeCAD-Help/README.md

+# Warning - Obsolete module

+The contents of this module have been merged in FreeCAD and are available built-in starting from FreeCAD version 0.22

 #### Help module for FreeCAD

 This is the FreeCAD Help system.
 Its primary use is to display a documentation page.